swaywm/swaylock/README.md

 	* `--effect-blur <radius>x<times>`: Blur the image (thanks to yvbbrjdr's fast box blur algorithm in [i3lock-fancy-rapid](https://github.com/yvbbrjdr/i3lock-fancy-rapid))
+	* `--effect-pixelate <factor>`: Pixelate the image.
 	* `--effect-scale <scale>`: Scale the image by a factor.
-This can be used to pixelate the image, or make other effects faster if you don't need the full resolution.
+This can be used to make other effects faster if you don't need the full resolution.
 	* `--effect-greyscale`: Make the image greyscale.
 	* `--effect-vignette <base>:<factor>`: Apply a vignette effect (range is 0-1).
 	* `--effect-compose <position>;<size>;<gravity>;<path>`: Overlay another image.